flennerhag/mlens/docs/index.rst

 Expect 95-97% of training time to be spent fitting the base estimators.
 Training time depends primarily on the number of base learners in the ensemble, the number of threads or cores available, and the size of the dataset.
-Ensembles that partition the training data scale more efficiently than base learners.
+Speaking of size, ensembles that partition the data during training scale more efficiently than their base learners.

 Differentiated preprocessing pipelines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^